andersmurphy/hyperlith/README.md

 #### CQRS

-- Actions modify the database and return a 204 or a 200 if they `merge-signals`.
+- Actions modify the database and return a 204 or a 200 if they `patch-signals`.
 - Render functions re-render when the database changes and send an update down the updates SSE connection.

 #### Work sharing (caching)